 A place promised to hikers the one true god of the trail.
-A place where a heat wave of the desert ends and cooler temperatures prevail.
+A place where the heatwave of the desert ends and cooler temperatures prevail.
 A place that marks the finishing of long, dry, waterless Pacific Crest Trail stretches and the beginning of a land where water is plentiful beyond imagining.

 This place is Kennedy Meadows.

 For 700 miles it is on the lips of every hiker: “when we get to Kennedy Meadows all of our problems will melt away, and there will be water everywhere“.
 But try not to get too excited, because with all the greatness also comes danger: the bears have arrived (although I saw a bear in the desert – desert bears are real, people).

 Kennedy Meadows is also the place where hikers must begin carrying their bear canisters.
 While some hikers struggle with the logistics of getting their food into their canister and then their canister into their backpack, others enjoy the bountiful selection of food and drink at the Kennedy Meadows General Store (which is also the only business in the entirety of Kennedy Meadows).

 For being in the middle of nowhere to store is reasonably priced (note, this does not translate to inexpensive, but I wouldn’t call them Disneyland prices, that’s all I’m saying), and it offers a solid variety of beer (very important for maintaining hiker business).